 1. The Proposal

-Bradfor Ltd are a company based in Northern Ireland that specialises in manufacturing bespoke aircraft seat covers as well as several other components.
-As they manufacture a very specific product, Bradfor faced difficulties in targeting their direct market and so they required a complete and major rebrand to achieve a more unique and memorable logo; their products not only needed to be professionally designed to represent the specialised service and standard of the company but also to successfully stand out amongst their competitors and engage their target audience to gain the attention of the international aerospace community.
+Bradfor Ltd are a company based in Northern Ireland that specialises in manufacturing bespoke aircraft seat covers, as well as several other components.
+As they manufacture a very specific product, Bradfor faced difficulties in targeting their direct market.
+They required a complete and major rebrand to achieve a more unique and memorable logo.
+Their products not only needed to be professionally designed to represent the specialised service and standard of the company, but also to successfully stand out amongst their competitors and engage their target audience to gain the attention of the international aerospace community.

 2. The Process

 Bradfor wanted to increase its brand awareness.
 The aerospace sector is a very difficult and challenging market and as we were working within a niche part of that, the difficulties to successfully penetrate this market increased substantially.